mattjowen1991-hue/nfl-regular-season-test-enviroment/README.md

 1. Verify WEEK_TYPE is correct
 2. Check doublePoints flags on games
 3. Re-save from admin dashboard with correct settings

+### ESPN API status shows error

+1. Check your internet connection
+2. ESPN API may be temporarily unavailable
+3. You can still set winners manually using the dropdown menus
+4. Try clicking "Fetch Live Scores" again after a few minutes

 ---